A systematic characterisation of canopy density based on turbulent-structure penetration: Methodology

 \subsection{Direct numerical simulations}

-We carry out DNS of closed symmetric channels with rigid filament canopies protruding from both walls.
-The simulations are conducted within a coordinate system where $x$, $z$, and $y$ represent the streamwise, spanwise, and wall-normal directions, respectively.
-The filament canopies and the numerical domain studied are portrayed in figure \ref{fig:ucontour}, where $\delta=1$ is the channel half-height measured from the channel centre to the canopy-tip planes.
-The canopy elements extend below $y=0$ on the bottom wall and above $y=2\delta$ on the top wall.
-The wall-parallel size for all simulations is no smaller than $2\pi\delta$ in the streamwise direction and $\pi\delta$ in the spanwise direction, with the largest size extending to $2.8\pi\delta\times1.4\pi\delta$.
+We carry out DNS of \rgm{doubly periodic} closed symmetric channels with rigid filament canopies protruding from both walls. \rgm{The coordinates $x$, $y$ and $z$ represent the streamwise, wall-normal and spanwise directions, respectively.} The filament canopies and the numerical domain studied are portrayed in figure \ref{fig:ucontour}, where $\delta=1$ is the channel half-height measured from the channel centre to the canopy-tip planes.
+The canopy elements extend below $y=0$ on the bottom wall and above $y=2\delta$ on the top wall. \rtwo{For all simulations the channel streamwise and spanwise dimensions are at least $L_x\times L_z=2\pi\delta\times\pi\delta$, and up to $2.8\pi\delta\times1.4\pi\delta$.} \rgm{Compared to open channels, closed channels entail roughly twice as much computational cost per time step, but they also produce twice as many statistical samples.
+The two setups are essentially equivalent for the near-wall flow.
+They can exhibit different properties in the wake region above the logarithmic layer, where turbulence activity is significantly inhibited by the no-transpiration boundary condition in open channels, while the centre of a closed channel allows eddies to flow freely, with a closer resemblance to boundary layers.
+For canopy flows we have reported these wake differences in \cite{chen2023examination}, where they were confined to the top $\sim$20\% of the flow thickness, and they are examined in depth across different flows, including open and closed channels, Couette flow and boundary layers, in \cite{Luchini2018,Luchini2024}.}

 The DNS code in this study is from \cite{sharma2020scaling_a, sharma2020turbulent_b} and has been validated in \cite{sharma2020turbulent} and \cite{chen2023examination}.
 It is summarised here for reference.
 The numerical method resolves the three-dimensional incompressible Navier-Stokes equations,